CompuTec/processforce-docs/current/administrator-guide/installation/upgrade-notes.md

 ### [Updated on 8th of May, 2023]

 We are pleased to announce that **<u>SAP Business One FP2208 HF01</u>** is now officially supported.
-We have completed testing and can confirm that CompuTec solutions can be used with this version.
+We have completed testing and confirm that CompuTec solutions can be used with this version.
 For more information, please read our previous communications below.

 Thank you for your patience.